Whigg's Meadow at Tellico Plains, Tennessee

 This Prairie below is at the Ohoopee Dunes in Southeast Georgia in the Coastal Plain region.
 It is also maintained by regular fires.
 If there weren't any fires, the trees would slowly march into the space, and it would eventually become forested.
 Forests aren't bad, don't get me wrong, but diversity is the spice that makes an ecosystem hum...and look at all these flowers!
 Where there are flowers, there are pollinators.
 Where there are pollinators, there are birds, toads, frogs, lizards, and spiders, and any number of things that eat insects.

-The next few photos are from the Coosa Prairie in Northwest Georgia.
+The next photo is from the Coosa Prairie in Northwest Georgia.
 The bedrock in the Coosa Prairie is limestone, and many of the plants on the prairie are "calciphiles," plants that prefer or require high calcium soils.